Nuglif/nacl/README.md

 ### The _.include_ Macro _(Evaluated Inclusions)_

 _NACL_ offers the `.include` macro, which can be used to include and evaluate _NACL_ files in other _NACL_ files.
-The `.include` macro has two optional parameters which are described in the table below.
+The `.include` macro has three optional parameters which are described in the table below.

 | Option     | Default value | Description                                                                |
 |------------|---------------|----------------------------------------------------------------------------|